 (e) Payments in lieu of earnings, such as unemployment compensation; Supplemental Security Income (SSI); Social Security Disability Income (SSDI); and benefits in lieu of earnings under disability insurance, health and accident insurance or workers' compensation.
 An unallocated lump sum settlement or similar payment all or partly on account of lost wages resulting from an injury shall be equitably allocated to reflect a monthly payment on account of lost wages for the period during which the recipient is likely to be disabled from the injury and the recipient will be deemed to receive such a monthly payment each month during the continuance of his or her disability until the allocated funds are deemed exhausted.
 Payments from the government, subsequently reimbursed to the government, are not to be included as income.

-(f) Regularly recurring contributions or gifts received from non-household members; to be regularly recurring a contribution or gift must occur at least twice a year for two or more years, provided that a contribution or gift in excess of $2,000 which occurs once a year from year to year for two or more years shall also be deemed to be regularly recurring.
+(f) Contributions or gifts received from non-Household Members that are more than $5,000 in the aggregate in a 12-month period, provided that only the amount of the contributions or gifts that exceeds $5,000 in the aggregate shall be included.

 (g) Regular payments of public assistance, excluding food stamps.

-(h) Payments received for the support of a minor, such as payments for child support, foster care, social security, or public assistance, including payments nominally made to a minor for his or her support but controlled for his or her benefit by a household member who is responsible for his or her support.
+(h) Payments received for the support of a Household Member, such as payments for child support, foster care, social security, or public assistance, including payments nominally made to a Household Member for his or her support but controlled for his or her benefit by another Household Member who is responsible for his or her support.

 (i) Lottery winnings, gambling winnings and similar receipts.